ThinkDataEd/student/docs/unit2/lesson13.md

 !!! note "Essential Concepts: "
     We can "shuffle" data based on categorical variables.
-The statistic we use is the difference in proportions.
+The statistic we use is the difference in percents.
 The distribution we form by shuffling represents what happens if chance were the only factor at play.
-If the actual observed difference in proportions is near the center of this shuffling distribution, then we would conclude that chance is a good explanation for the difference.
+If the actual observed difference in percents is near the center of this shuffling distribution, then we would conclude that chance is a good explanation for the difference.
 But if it is extreme (in the tails or off the charts), then we should conclude that chance is NOT to blame.
 Sometimes, the apparent difference between groups is caused by chance.

 ###**Lesson:**
-<strong style="color: blue;">LeeAnn, refert to U1, lesson 8 for the rewrite below.</strong>
-1. **<u>Data Collection Monitoring:</u>** Display the IDS Campaign Monitoring Tool, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org").
-Click on **Campaign Monitor** and sign in.

-2. Inform students that you will be monitoring their data collection.
-Ask:
+1. <u>**Stress/Chill Campaign Data Collection Monitoring:**</u>

+    Your teacher will be monitoring your class's data collection using the Campaign Monitoring Tool.
+Keep in mind that this tool will inform your teacher about whether or not you are collecting data.

+2. The monitoring tool will allow your teacher to answer the following:

-    100. Who has collected the most data so far? *See User List and sort by Total.*
+    100. Who has collected the most data so far?

     100. How many active users are there?
-How many inactive users are there? *Click on pie chart.*
+How many inactive users are there?

-    100. How many responses were submitted yesterday and today? *See Total Responses.*
+    100. How many responses were submitted yesterday and today?

     100. How many responses have been shared?
-How many remain private? *Click on pie chart.*
+How many remain private?

-    100. Using TPS, ask students to think about what can they do to increase their data collection.

-3. Quickwrite: In your DS journal, write down how you can be more accurate in your data collecting for the stress/chill .
+3. <strong style="color: red;">Quickwrite: In your DS journal, write down how you can be more accurate in your data collecting for the stress/chill campaign.<strong>

 4. Recall what you have learned about **chance** (see [Lesson 8](lesson8.md)). <span style="color:grey">***Synonyms: possibility, prospect, expectation, unintentional, unplanned.
 The actual definition of